 "My dog's barking is driving me mad!
 Why does he do this and how can I get him to stop barking?"

-I'm often asked questions like these, so I thought it might be useful for visitors if I answered them here, in an article about excessive dog barking.
+I'm often asked questions about barking dogs, so I thought it might be useful for visitors if I answered them here, in an article about excessive dog barking.

-Our Cockers may bark for lots of reasons, but generally, they're trying to communicate with us.
+Our dogs bark for lots of reasons, but generally, they're trying to communicate with us.
 For example, your dog may bark to let you know he's uncomfortable, bored, lonely, frightened, or provoked...and the list goes on!

-If you listen carefully to your dog's barking you'll probably hear several different types of bark depending on what the 'problem' is and you may be able to work out what's wrong just by listening to the sound or the pitch of his bark.
+If you listen carefully to your dog's barking you'll probably hear several different types of bark depending on what the 'problem' is.
+You may be able to work out what's wrong just by listening to the sound or the pitch of his bark.